The Parameter Reference (aka IO Reference)

 Current

 CurrentReturns the current values.
-Same as not using "Current" modifier.YesYesYes
+Same as not using the "Current" modifier.YesYesYes

 Current:NameReturns the names of the current values.YesYesYes